 - Go to windows.php.net/download, and download the Zip file from the website.

-Get the .Zip PHP download package. - Next, you need to extract the package.
+- Next, you need to extract the package.
 We recommend using WinRAR for this.
 Right-click the downloaded zip file and select Extract files…

 Right-click the downloaded file and select Extract files. - Choose the Extraction Path.
 For this example, we’ll select Windows (C:) drive.
 Then, click on the New folder button.

-Create a new folder in your C drive. - Give any name to the folder.
+- Give any name to the folder.
 For example, I will name it “php8”.
 Then, click OK.

 Step 2: Set up the environment variables